25-MDDN242/time-based-media-Red0Ren/README.md

 25/02/25
 Edited sketch.jpg to a basic idea of what I want to achieve.
 - sketch based on grandfather clock, simmplified to flashing lights.

+11/03/25
+Added static animations for minutes and seconds
+Needed
+    - Hour and minute hands
+        - include their functionality
+    - Add real animations to everything.